Self-Attention Generative Adversarial Network for Speech Enhancement: Introduction

 Speech enhancement is useful in many applications, such as speech recognition \cite{Donahue2018, Xu2019, Weninger2015} and hearing aids \cite{Schasse2014,Yang2005}.
 Recently, the research community has witnessed a shift in methodology from conventional signal processing methods \cite{Gerkmann2011,Ephraim1985} to data-driven enhancement approaches, particularly those based on deep learning paradigms \cite{Xu2015, Li2018, Weninger2015, Park2017,Erdogan2015}.
 Beside discriminative modeling with typical deep network variants, such as deep neural networks (DNNs) \cite{Xu2015}, convolutional neural networks (CNNs) \cite{Li2018, Park2017}, and recurrent neural networks (RNNs) \cite{Erdogan2015, Weninger2015}, generative modeling with GANs \cite{Goodfellow2014} have been shown to hold promise for speech enhancement \cite{Pascual2017, Zhang2020, Phan2020}.
 Furthermore, the study in \cite{Phan2020} indicates that generative modeling with GANs may result in fewer artefacts than discriminative methods.

 Since the seminal work \cite{Pascual2017}, SEGAN has been improved in various ways.
 Different input types have been exploited, e.g. raw waveform \cite{Phan2020,Baby2019} and time-frequency image \cite{Li2018,Zhang2020}.
 Better losses, like Wasserstein loss \cite{Zhang2020}, relativistic loss \cite{Baby2019}, and metric loss \cite{Zhang2020}, have been tailored to gain stabilization in the training process.
 SEGANs that learn multi-stage enhancement mappings have also been proposed \cite{Phan2020}.
 However, convolutional layers are still, and will probably remain, the backbone of these SEGAN variants.
 This reliance on the convolution operator limits SEGAN's capability in capturing long-range dependencies across an input sequence due to the convolution operator's local receptive field.
-Temporal dependency modeling is, in general, an integral part of a speech modeling system \cite{Defossez2020, Pham2019} but has mostly remained uncharted in SEGAN systems.
+Temporal dependency modeling is, in general, an integral part of a speech modeling system \cite{Defossez2020, Pham2019}, including speech enhancement when input is a long segment of signal with a rich underlying structure.
+However, it has mostly remained uncharted in SEGAN systems.